aledosreis/gitcenter-app/README.md

 - Login with Github
 - List all User Repositories
+- Show last commit from repositories
 - List all issues and Pull Requests from repositories
-- Show last commit from repositories
 - List commits from repositories

+## Future features

+- List issues and Pull Requests comments
 - Allow users to comment issues and Pull Requests
 - Allow users to close or reopen issues
 - Allow users to create new issues